-Dubbed ‘The Great Race’ for a very obvious reason, the Bathurst 1000 is one of Australian greatest annual motorsport events, held every year at the iconic Mount Panorama circuit in Bathurst.
+Dubbed ‘The Great Race’ for a very obvious reason, the Bathurst 1000 is one of Australia’s greatest annual motorsport events, held every year at the iconic Mount Panorama circuit in Bathurst.

-This year’s instalment – the fiftieth running of the marathon event – will see a field of 29 cars and driver pairings do battle over a 161-lap race, and it will be a crucial chapter in the championship fight between the Triple 8 Engineering and Ford Performance Racing stables.
+This year’s installment – the fifty-first running of the marathon event – will see a field of 29 cars and driver pairings do battle over a 161-lap race, and it will be a crucial chapter in a closely-fought championship battle.

 Take a look at our event preview for the SuperCheap Auto Bathurst 1000…